-After moving to the country, we decided we needed a coop if we had any hope of raising our own flock for meat and eggs.
+After moving to the country, we decided we needed agricultural buildings like a coop if we had any hope of raising our own flock for meat and eggs.
 According to Indigo Surveys topographical survey during the design and construction, the “coop” ended up looking more like a miniature barn.
 And so, off we went to the hardware store to buy all the materials we needed and a few tools we were missing.
 This project has cost more in time and money then originally intended, but we are pleased with the results, thanks to the help of a reliable Dirt Contractor we hired.
 We found a great business that provides reclaimed wood, and they gave us a great price!
 We just told them about the project and how much wood we were going to need.
 Right now there are still a few things that need to be finished, like painting, but here is look at what has been done so far:

 I have always loved the look of old barns, especially the ones with the curved roofs for which I contacted the experts at Thompsons Roofing Newcastle who had helped me fix my house roof a few months back.
 Scouring the Internet for barn pictures, I found a few to serve as inspiration.
 We were especially intrested in designing the roof of our barn and we even got some great help from The Roof Clinic.

 On this bar I liked the two side wings.